 After years of work, we have completed renovations of our 1903 barn.
 The upper level is open to the public as a tasting room; the lower stone level is dedicated to wine processing and aging.
 This barn is a stunner: hand-hewn chestnut beams, post-and-peg construction, soaring rafters, and a full view of the rolling hills beyond.

-From April through mid-November, join us for live music — check our Calendar page to see who will be playing when you visit!
+From mid-March through mid-November, join us for live music — check our Calendar page to see who will be playing when you visit!

 4835 Branch Ave